-Virtual reality (VR) and Augmented reality (AR) are taking the world by storm.
-While VRis not as readily accessible to everyone as AR, spending a bit extra on a headset sets you up for a pretty fun gaming experience.
+Virtual reality (VR) and Augmented reality (AR) are taking the world by storm and while VR is not as readily accessible to everyone as AR, spending a bit extra on a headset sets you up for a pretty fun gaming experience.
 Everybody should know what AR and VR are, and therefore we won’t go into great detail explaining what they are; but if you don’t, be sure to check out this article by Foundry, which outlines what exactly AR and VR are.

 Top 5 VR games for Android